North & South (video game): Events

 On the states that have a train station, the player must do a short side-scrolling mission through a fort to capture that state.
 Here, the player controls a single soldier who runs towards the goal (before the clock reaches the end) while meeting obstacles such as enemy soldiers, dynamite crates or dogs, with only the help of knives or punches that send enemies towards the sky, Asterix style.
-On occasions, the player also gets the opportunity to capture an enemy train in a similar manner, but an attacker running alongside a train too long will just see it leave; it is possible to climb on the train.
+On occasions, the player also gets the opportunity to capture an enemy train similarly, but an attacker running alongside a train too long will just see it leave; it is possible to climb on the train.
 Successfully capturing an enemy train gets its gold.

 If an option is turned on, a storm cloud will sit on one state each turn.
 The cloud will move to an adjacent state twice each month, once before each player's turn.
 Any army on the state with the cloud will not be able to move on that turn.

 If the option on the main menu is turned on, there will be two non-player sides that pose a threat to the player's armies.
 A Native American who lives to the west of the territory might hurl a giant tomahawk randomly at one of the westernmost states (Kansas or Nebraska), destroying the army unfortunate enough to be garrisoned there.
-Similarly, a sombrero-clad Mexican living to the southwest might suddenly wake up from his siesta and toss a bomb into Texas, result being the same.
+Similarly, a sombrero-clad Mexican living in the southwest might suddenly wake up from his siesta and toss a bomb into Texas, the result being the same.

-If the option is turned on, the side that controls North Carolina has a chance each turn that free reinforcements will arrive at the state via ship.
+If the option is turned on, the side that controls North Carolina has a chance each turn that free reinforcements will arrive in the state via ship.

 Reception

 Computer Gaming World gave North & South one-plus stars out of five for wargamers and three out of five for arcade gamers.
-In 2011, Wirtualna Polska ranked it as the tenth best Amiga game.
+In 2011, Wirtualna Polska ranked it as the tenth-best Amiga game.

 Remakes

 In June 2012, Microïds (Anuman Interactive’s adventure game label) released The Bluecoats: North vs South, a remake for iOS and Android compatible devices and for Windows.

 The iOS version received a metascore of 60 on Metacritic.

+The Steam PC and the console versions were delisted in first half 2023 and after July 2024, respectively.